bdav87/dev-blog-drafts/bulk-variant-form-draft.md

 ```

-The `include_fields` parameter lets us specify what specific variant properties we need returned, allowing us to reduce the request overhead.
+The `include_fields` parameter lets us specify which variant properties we want returned.
 We'll use these properties to populate a table of products in our bulk order form.